Generalization in Deep Learning: Abstract

 \section{Abstract}

-This paper provides non-vacuous and numeri\-cally-tight generalization guarantees for deep learning, as well as theoretical insights into why and how deep learning can generalize well, despite its large capacity, complexity, possible algorithmic instability, nonrobustness, and sharp minima, responding to an open question in the literature.
-We also propose new open problems and discuss the limitations of our results.
+This paper provides theoretical insights into why and how deep learning can generalize well, despite its large capacity, complexity, possible algorithmic instability, nonrobustness, and sharp minima, responding to an open question in the literature.
+We also discuss approaches to provide non-vacuous generalization guarantees for deep learning.
+Based on theoretical observations, we propose new open problems and discuss the limitations of our results.